 Reconsideration

-If Social Security denied your claim for a medical reason, you can appeal the decision online.
-For non-medical determinations, there’s another link you can go to for instructions on submitting an appeal and evidence you need to provide.
+If Social Security denies your claim for a medical reason, you can appeal the decision online.
+For non-medical determinations, there’s another link you can go to for instructions on submitting an appeal and the evidence you need to provide.
 Our firm handles “Reconsideration Requests.”
 If your reconsideration request is denied, the next step is a hearing before an Administrative Law Judge.
 Most denials are considered “medical determinations” even though other factors may have been considered.

 Hearings

-If your reconsideration is denied the next step is, (within 60 days), to request a hearing before an Administrative Law Judge who has not been involved in the original or reconsidered denial of your claim.
-You’ll receive a confirmation packet with detailed information about how the hearing process works.
-The Hearing Office will choose a date, time, and location to listen to your arguments and review the documentation you provide.
-You must show up either in person before the judge or through a video link to a judge.
+You must appear either in person before the judge or through a video link to a judge.
 During the COVID-19 Pandemic, many Administrative Law Judges are conducting hearings over the telephone.
-In either event you get to tell your side of the story to the Judge.
-However, because the Judge is a “neutral arbitrator” he or she must also develop evidence favorable to Social Security.
-The Judge may call such experts as a Medical Advisor and/or a Vocational Expert.
+In either event, you get to tell the judge your side of the story.
+However, because the judge is a “neutral arbitrator,” he or she must also develop evidence favorable to Social Security.
+The judge may call such experts as a Medical Advisor and/or a Vocational Expert.
 Frequently, such expert testimony is not in the claimant’s interest.
 Vigorous cross-examination of such experts may be necessary.
 Thus it is crucial to have an attorney to help you present a strong case before the judge.
-Our attorneys handle several hundred hearings each year and win the majority of their cases.
+Our attorneys handle several hundred hearings annually and win most of their cases.

 Appeals Council Review